villaleo/villaleo/README.md

 ### What I'm working on

-🦀 **[Current project]** – Implementing a POSIX shell in Rust.
+🦀 **[rush](https://github.com/villaleo/rush)** – Implementing a POSIX shell in Rust.
 It's equal parts challenging and rewarding, and I'm learning a ton about systems programming along the way.

 ### A bit about me